SkyWalker541/PT-SkyWalker541/Standard RetroArch/README_GLSL.md

   1. Launch a game
   2. Quick Menu > Shaders > Load Shader Preset
   3. Navigate to PT_SkyWalker541.glslp and load it
-  4. Open Shader Parameters and set PT_SYSTEM to match your system
+  4. Open Shader Parameters and set System to match your hardware
   5. Apply the recommended settings from the section below
   6. Save via Save Shader Preset As for automatic loading in future sessions